OrdinaryMagician/ibuki_m/README.md

 The usual solution for getting into dangerous terrain.
 Just pop it and go for a dive.

+### Safety Tether *[Chaos Device]*

+Obligatory little helper for the Raven games.
+Warps your ass back to start when used, in case you get stuck somewhere and can't be arsed to reload a save.

+### Auxiliary Fuel Reserve *[Wings of Wrath]*

+Expands your fuel storage, to be able to fly for longer periods of time.
+For unspecified reasons, the device stops working once you leave the map (or hub in Hexen).

 ---

 ## Bonus Features